-Convention 4.1 (Disjoint identifier sets for class and interface methods).
-The identifier sets for class and interface methods are disjoint.
-At some points, $m^c$ or $m^i$ explicitly denotes the name of a class or interface method, respectively.
+Convention 4.1 (Disjoint namespaces for class and interface methods).
+The namespaces for class and interface methods are disjoint.
+At some points, $m^{c}$ or $m^{i}$ explicitly denotes the name of a class or interface method, respectively.

 Convention 4.2 (Globally unique names of interface methods).
 The names of interface methods are globally unique; that is, if some interface defines a method m then no other interface defines a method with the same name m.